hgtonight/vanilladocs/docs/addons/googleplus/index.html.md

 ### Setting up social login in Google Plus

-1. Once you have enabled the Google+ Plugin in your vanilla Dashboard, go to your API Console at Google.
+1. Once you have enabled the Google+ Plugin in your Vanilla Dashboard, go to your API Console at Google.
 2. You will  need to create a project.
 2. Once you have a project, click on the project name.
 You will be presented with a side menu.
 Select “Credentials”.
 3. Create New ClientID and fill in the form.